Abhigyan001/nextjs_chat_app/README.md

 # Next.js Chat App
 Next.js Chat App is a web app that provides a chat experience.
 The website is made with React Context, Routing, Chat Engine and NextJS.
+This project is an inspiration from a tutorial by Adam La on the same field.

 ## Live Demo